Слайдшоу Вътрешни страници

 Financing organisation: Bulgarian Association for Persons with Intellectual Disabilities (BAPID).

-The project activities take place in May–June 2018.
+The project activities take place in May–October 2018.

 Project: ‘Art is for everyone!
 Creative lab for persons with intellectual disabilities’